 Once you reach the top of the old castle steps, there is a balcony where you can take in the entire city view of Prague.

 There are areas within the castle which is free and certain areas where you need a ticket.
-One of the main sight is the St Vitus Cathedral with gorgeous architecture.
-It is the largest and most important church of Prague where many important ceremonies were held.
-Another building to see inside the castle is the Rosenberg Palace which is built by the Rosenberg family in the 1545.
+One of the main sights is the St Vitus Cathedral with gorgeous architecture.
+It is the largest and most important church in Prague where many important ceremonies were held.
+Another building to see inside the castle is the Rosenberg Palace which is built by the Rosenberg family in 1545.

 Another picturesque place within the castle is the golden lane which features colourful houses where the servants, defenders and craftsman used to stay.
 Some of the notable houses are house number 12, 13 and 14 because of the occupants; a famous writer, fortune-teller and guard.
 The castle grounds are opened from 6 am to 10 pm but the buildings are only opened from 9 am to 5 pm.
 A proper tour around the castle with entry to all the buildings will take approximately 4 hours.